HMS A7: Construction and career

-A7 was ordered as part of the 1903–04 Naval Programme from at Vickers.
+A7 was ordered as part of the 1903–04 Naval Programme from Vickers.
 She was laid down at their shipyard in Barrow-in-Furness on 1 September 1903, launched on 21 January 1905 and completed on 13 April.
 She sank in Whitsand Bay, Cornwall on 16 January 1914 with the loss of her crew whilst carrying out dummy torpedo attacks on Pygmy in conjunction with submarine A9.
-A disturbance in the water was seen which thought to be caused by the crew of A7 attempting to blow water from her ballast tanks in a desperate attempt to reach the surface.
+A disturbance in the water was seen which was thought to be caused by the crew of A7 attempting to blow water from her ballast tanks in a desperate attempt to reach the surface.
 The location was marked with a buoy and Pygmy returned to Plymouth Sound to report on the disaster.
 Pygmy returned to the site in the afternoon but was unable to locate the buoy as the weather had deteriorated.
 It then took five days to relocate the submarine, she was found in 121 ft depth with 20 ft of her stern buried in the muddy seabed and with her bow 33 ft off the bottom, raised at an angle of 30°.
 Several attempts were made to salvage her over the next month by attaching a hawser to the towing eye on the bow or wrapping steel hawsers around her hull, but her stern was too deeply embedded in the mud and the hawsers parted without pulling her out.
 She lies today where she sank, buried up to her waterline in a flat, mud seabed in about 121 ft of water.
 In 2001, she was declared as one of 16 wrecks in British waters designated as "Controlled Sites" under the Protection of Military Remains Act by the British Government and which cannot be dived without special permission.

 In 2014 the SHIPS Project team in Plymouth completed an archaeological investigation of the A7 submarine, having been granted a licence by the UK Ministry of Defence.